 Do you manage my SIEM?

 No. We don’t manage SIEMs (or IDS or firewalls).
-You have to keep your security tech running and up to date, because that’s an IT operation that depends on your environment.
+You’ve got to keep your security tech running and up to date because that’s an IT operation that depends on your environment.
 What we will do, however, is look at all of the data in your SIEM, so you don’t have to (unless you want to).

 How we work